 The standard deduction might look terribly large, but if mortgage payments are made, or property taxes are paid, then it's usually better to itemize.
 The only thing a filer has to lose is the time it takes to fill out Schedule A. If itemizing isn't advantageous, then it's still possible to take the standard deduction.

-The total of all itemized tax deductions are calculated using Schedule A (Form 1040).
+The total of all itemized tax deductions is calculated using Schedule A (Form 1040).
 The IRS breaks down deductions into seven distinct categories of expenses.
 In the sections below is a brief discussion of each category, and some of the common deductions taken on Schedule A.

 To qualify for a medical or dental expense deduction, the total out of pocket costs must exceed 7.5% of the taxpayer's AGI.
 The deduction taken is for unreimbursed expenses in excess of the 7.5%.
 One significant expense is the premiums paid toward medical and dental insurance; if those premiums were paid with after-tax dollars.